App churn and retention: how to measure and reduce user churn

 To fully understand a user's story, it's essential to ask about their experience and their thoughts on what should or could be changed.
 A significant insight we gained is: don't just do what users ask you to do.
 While every user or customer has an opinion, it's crucial to delve deeper to understand the underlying issues or pain points influencing these opinions.
 These could be positive or negative.

-Maybe run a small experiment based on a hypothesis drawn from this feedback.
+We recommend running an experiment based on a hypothesis drawn from user feedback.
 This could involve making a change for a small group of users, conducting an A/B test, and collecting more data.

 Understanding why people are leaving is as important as knowing the behaviors leading them to that point.

-How does adding a paid plan effect your user churn?
+How does adding a paid plan affect your user churn?

 "I have an app for runners, which used to be completely free.
 However, I've recently implemented a one-time purchase paywall.
 What common pitfalls or churn do you see from altering business models in this way?"